unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 You are more comfortable in null gravity and in a confined metal cockpit than you are planetside.

 Skill Proficiencies: Acrobatics.
-Choose 1 from [Tinker, Computers, Pilot].
+Choose 1 from [Engineering, Computers, Pilot].
-Tool Proficiency: Choose 1 from [Navigator's Kit, Tinker's Kit]
+Tool Proficiency: Choose 1 from [Navigator's Kit, Engineering's Kit]

 **Spacewalker**: You do not have to roll ability check to move through null gravity.